 Weapon mentality has stacked itself steeper than its angle of repose; thus its eminent collapse is inevitable.
 This semi-pure Tao of Yang is long overdue for a major infusion of Yin.

-In order to invoke peace mentality, we must manage the world under one roof, and that one peaceable.
-Each nation may attempt to protect its national sovereignty by sacrificing the wealth and children of its citizens; but this reflexive nationalism will enslave us to weapon mentality forever.
+In order to invoke peace mentality, we must manage the world under one roof, and a peaceable one at that.
+Each nation may attempt to protect its national sovereignty by sacrificing the wealth and children of its citizens; but this reflexive nationalism will enslave us forever to weapon mentality.

 This said, Normal Angell made a valid point about nationalism: